Carina-P/Love-Pilates/README.md

 I have made wireframes for three pages and for each page I have frames for each of Desktop/Tablet/Mobile.
 [Wireframes](https://github.com/Carina-P/LovePilates/blob/master/wireframes/wireframes.pdf)

-I checked wireframes with users and especially younger preferred all information in one page since it is a moderate amount of features: they use mobile device and do not want to click a lot.
+**Comment:**I checked wireframes with users and especially younger preferred all information in one page since it is a moderate amount of features: they use mobile device and do not want to click a lot.

 One user suggested to use a carousel for quotes - takes less space.
 I tried that and thougt it was appealing.

-This change also made me change the order of features (sections) to satisfy what the user told me.
+This change also made me change the order of features (sections) to satisfy what the users told me.

 ## Design Choices
 I looked around different pilates sites to find inspiration and desided that I wanted a hero-image to be a drawn picture - for me it felt more modern.
 I found a picture that I thought was inspiring